aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg/svgtextelement/get_platform_type/_index.md

 ## get_platform_type {#}

-This method is used to retrieve ECMAScript object Type.
+This method is used to retrieve the ECMAScript object Type.

 ### Returns

-The ECMAScript object Type.
+The ECMAScript object.

 ```python